 If you reside in the United States, you are contracting with Payward Ventures Inc., 237 Kearny Street #102, San Francisco, CA 94108.

-If you reside in the rest of the world, you are contracting with Payward Trading Ltd., c/o SHRM Trustees (BVI) Limited, Trinity Chambers, Ora et Labora Building, Road Town, Tortola, VG1110, British Virgin Islands.
+If you reside in the rest of the world (other than Japan, in which case, you have been provided with a separate privacy notice that is applicable to you), you are contracting with Payward Trading Ltd., c/o SHRM Trustees (BVI) Limited, Trinity Chambers, Ora et Labora Building, Road Town, Tortola, VG1110, British Virgin Islands.

 If you are a client of Kraken Futures, you are contracting with either Payward Brokers Pte.
 Ltd., or Payward Global Trading Pte.
 Ltd., 8 Tomasello Boulevard, #15-04, Suntec Tower Three, Singapore 038988.